 Campbell’s work combines Eastern and Western sensibilities in a celebration of harmony and colour and reflects the artist’s compulsion to make art.
 The unique woodcut prints and wood blocks created by Cressida Campbell hold an aesthetic dimension in which even the most commonplace object transcends into an image of great beauty.

-A major publication on the artist was released late 2008 to critical and public acclaim – its first & second print run have now SOLD OUT.
-A limited selection of Cressida Campbell postcards are available from our shop.
+A major publication on the artist was released late 2008 to critical and public acclaim – however it is now SOLD OUT.
+Cressida Campbell greeting cards are available.

 Sunday 18 January, 3pm An introduction to the work of Cressida Campbell with Rex Irwin Gallery Director, Brett Stone.